Leveraging configuration interaction singles for qualitative descriptions of ground and excited states: state-averaging, linear-response, and spin-projection: Results

 \subsection{Computational details}

-All CIS, ECIS, SACIS, SAECIS, DCIS, and EDCIS calculations were performed using the {\sc Gellan} suite of programs.\cite{Gellan} For complete-active-space SCF (CASSCF) and equation-of-motion coupled-cluster with singles and doubles (EOM-CCSD), we used Q-Chem.\cite{QChem} The 6-31G basis set was used for hydrogen fluoride, while aug-cc-pVDZ was employed for all other molecules.
+All CIS, ECIS, SACIS, SAECIS, DCIS, and EDCIS calculations were performed using the {\sc Gellan} suite of programs.\cite{Gellan} For complete-active-space SCF (CASSCF) and related methods, we used ORCA.\cite{orca} The 6-31G basis set was used for hydrogen fluoride and nitrogen, while aug-cc-pVDZ was employed for all other molecules.

 For the TRAH method, the initial value of the trust radius $h$ was set to 0.3.
 In the effective Fock approach, simultaneous updates of multiple CIS/ECIS states were carried out using the block-Davidson algorithm with diagonal preconditioning, where the diagonal was approximated without explicit two-electron integrals.
 The level shift $\epsilon_{\rm LS}$ applied to the effective Fock matrix was set to 0.2--0.3.
 Convergence was assumed when the norm of the corresponding gradient fell below $10^{-5}$.
 For DIIS acceleration, we used eight error vectors for SACIS and five for SAECIS.
 The latter converges much more slowly than SACIS, and the DIIS inversion often suffers from linear dependence.